Super Singer 3: Finalists

 Santhosh was crowned runner-up of the competition after receiving the second highest number of viewer votes, and was awarded a car by the show's sponsor Tata Vista.
 Santhosh was chosen by D. Imman to sing the hit song "Oorana Oorukkulle" in the 2012 film, Manam Kothi Paravai.

 Sathyaprakash Dharmar (contestant ID SS01), known in the show as Sathyaprakash, was born to a family hailing from Solavandan to Coimbatore.
 He received training in Carnatic music, and had released albums with Rajalakshmi Audio prior to entering the competition.
 He was placed into the grand finals by the permanent judges.

-Sathyaprakash ended up in third place at the end of the competition for which he won a cash prize of 3 lakhs Indian Rupees, and was also chosen by actor Dhanush to sing in the 2012 film, 3, as well as music director G. V. Prakash Kumar to sing in the 2012 film Thandavam.
+Sathyaprakash ended up in third place at the end of the competition for which he won a cash prize of 300,000 Indian Rupees, and was also chosen by actor Dhanush to sing in the 2012 film, 3, as well as music director G. V. Prakash Kumar to sing in the 2012 film Thandavam.

 Pooja Vaidyanath (contestant ID SS02), known in the show as Pooja, was born to a family hailing from Andhra Pradesh.
 Pooja previously entered music competition reality TV shows on Telugu language TV channels, including Maa TV's Padalani Undi which she won in 2006 and Zee Telugu Sa Re Ga Ma Pa Voice of Youth which she was crowned runner-up in 2008.
 She also won the Vaanampadi competition broadcast in 2010 on rival Tamil language channel Kalaignar TV.
 However, she did not receive any training in Carnatic music prior to entering the competition.
 She was placed into the grand finals by the permanent judges.

-Pooja ended up in fourth place at the end of the competition for which she won a cash prize of 1 lakhs Indian Rupees, and was chosen by music directors James Vasanthan and Phani Kalyan to sing in the 2012 Telugu language film, Dalam and in the 2012 Tamil language film, Konjam Koffee Konjam Kaadhal.
+Pooja ended up in fourth place at the end of the competition for which she won a cash prize of 100,000 Indian Rupees, and was chosen by music directors James Vasanthan and Phani Kalyan to sing in the 2012 Telugu language film, Dalam and in the 2012 Tamil language film, Konjam Koffee Konjam Kaadhal.